 Dietary Considerations for Cats with Kidney Problems

 Kidney disease is one of the most common health challenges in older cats.
 Veterinarians use many medical management strategies to support these cats and nutritional care is also extremely important.
-Here are some feeding tips that can help improve quality of life and longevity in cats with kidney problems.
+Here are some feeding tips that can help improve the quality of life and longevity in cats with kidney problems.

 1. Protein restriction doesn’t appear to be beneficial.

-Board certified feline endocrinologist Mark Peterson, DVM explains that, theoretically, reduction in non-essential amino acids reduces nitrogenous waste, thereby decreasing the workload of the kidneys.
-Decreased workload in the kidneys should lead to improvement in uremia in cats with renal compromise.
+Board certified feline endocrinologist Mark Peterson, DVM explains that, theoretically, reduction in non-essential amino acids reduces nitrogenous waste, thereby decreasing the workload of the kidneys.4 Decreased workload in the kidneys should lead to improvement in uremia in cats with renal compromise.
 In reality, however, a 10-year study indicated that there is no evidence that protein restriction slows progression of feline kidney disease.
 Restricting intake of protein may, however, decrease symptoms in cats with severe, end-stage renal failure.

 2. Phosphorous restriction is key to slowing the progression of kidney disease.